 Growing too fast is one of the conditions that can lead to development of dysplasia.
 Also, make sure your puppy does not become overweight because the added stress on the joints can also lead to dysplasia.
 You should be able to see the ribs, but still feel a thin layer of flesh over them.
 If there is a layer of "padding" over the ribs, your puppy may be a little overweight.
 Talk to your vet to determine a healthy weight for your pet for their life stage.
 Also, if the puppy slips while walking, it can stress the hip joints and lead to increased likelihood of developing dysplasia, especially during the first 6 months.
 Always be sure to keep the fur between your puppy's paw pads trimmed to reduce the chance of slipping while walking indoors.

 If your puppy decides it wants to eat feces (a common behavior in puppies and dogs), it could be due to a lack of something in the diet.
-Our Goldens occasionally picked up this habit before we switched food.
+Our Goldens occasionally picked up this habit before we switched to a raw diet.
 We began to give some full fat, plain unsweetened Greek Yogurt (make sure there is no xylitol in it), and it quickly stopped the behavior.
 We no longer need to give the yogurt, but they love it, and it has live bacterial cultures which act as probiotics, so we continue it as a treat a few times a week.
-We also use homemade kefir, which has even more types of beneficial bacteria.
-If yogurt does not work, feeding pineapple will work.
+We also use homemade kefir, which has even more types and quantity of beneficial bacteria.
+If yogurt does not work, feeding fresh cut pineapple will work.
 The bromelain in the pineapple causes the feces to lose its attraction.
-We also give a fish oil tablet in the yogurt, which helps their coat, reduces constipation, and is heart healthy.
+We also give a fish oil tablet every day which helps their coat, reduces constipation, and is heart healthy.
 They also love coconut oil, which has antibacterial and anti-fungal properties, so it's good for them.
 If they get a rash on their skin, coconut oil will help to keep the area moist to speed healing, and keep infection from developing as well.
-Our holistic vet recommends giving 2 raw eggs to each Golden, every other day (on days they do not get yogurt).
-The eggs provide health benefits, but these are lost if the eggs are cooked.
+Our holistic vet recommends giving raw, farm fresh eggs, including the shell.
+The shell of a store-bought egg should never be fed, as the eggs are washed with chemicals that should not be ingested.

 Try to brush your puppy at least 2-3 times a week, even if only for 3-5 minutes per session.
 Your puppy will learn to enjoy grooming.
 Brushing distributes the natural oils throughout the coat to keep it healthy.
 Brushing also removes dander and dust so it isn't brought into the house from outside.
 Expect 2 large shedding sessions during the year.
 These periods are known as "blowing the coat".
 During early Spring, the heavy winter coat is blown in favor of a lighter Summer coat.
 In Fall, the light summer coat is blown to grow the warmer Winter coat.
 When you start to notice chunks of hair puffing out of the coat, plan to spend a good 30-60 minutes with a coat rake that will grab the undercoat.
 This session may need to be repeated about a week later, but won't take as long.
 DO NOT use the Furminator.
 We learned that is has a surgical blade that actually cuts the hair follicles and makes it fray, causing split ends.
 The coat will look and feel terrible.